 In order to help with incremental cash flow calculation, we have built Excel template to analyze the cash inflow and cash outflow for new investment on new machinery.

 We need to find the components below to fill in the template:

-- Purchase price: the cost we spend on the new asset
+- Purchase price: the cost we spend on the new assets.

-- Scrap Value: the estimated scrap value at the end of asset useful life
+- Scrap Value: the estimated scrap value at the end of assets useful life

-- Proceed from old asset: if we need to sell the old asset and replace it with the new one.
+- Proceed from old assets: if we need to sell the old asset and replace it with the new one.

 - Sale increase: the estimated sale increase raise from new assets, not the total sale.

-- Variable Cost: The variable cost associate with sale increase only, not the total sale.
+- Variable Cost: The variable cost associate with sale increase only, not the total cost.

 - Increase of fixed cost: if fixed cost change due to increase of operation.
 Ignore it if fixed cost remains the same.